bob2u/b2uFramework-public/README_SESSION.md

 ```PHP
 Session::instance()->validate($csrf_token = false)
 ```
 @param **$csrf_token** - `bool` - Default `false`.
 Calling this function will check the validity of the session, and if provided, the CSRF token.
 This function is an alias for `expire()` when called with `false` passed for the $csrf_token parameter.
-If CSRF token is a valid value, it will be checked against the current session token
+If CSRF token is a valid value, it will be checked against the current session token, and the resulting `true/false` status returned to the application.

+If a CSRF token is validated, regardless of the results from the validation, the current session stored token will be invalidated, and a new CSRF token will be issued.
+The application can get this new token immediately by calling the special `csrftoken` parameter on the `\B2U\Core\Session\` object.
+This call **must** be the next call immediately following the `validate()` call in order to work.

+@return - `bool` - Returns `true` or `false` depending on the status of the session object, and the validity of the CSRF token - if provided.
 ##
 ```PHP
 Session::instance()->expired()
 ```
+@return - `bool` - Returns `true` or `false` depending on whether a session has expired due to inactivity.

+Everytime a request to the script results in an initial `Session::instance()` call, an internal timer in the global `$_SESSION` will be updated that will represent _time before last activity_.
+If the inactivity time is greater than the sessions's `"Life"` (Default 1800) then the session will be marked as expired.
+It is the application's responsibility to take the appropriate action based on the results from this function.
 ##
 ```PHP
 Session::instance()->regen()
 ```

 ##
 ```PHP
 Session::instance()->destroy()